ymzayek/yeastcells-detection-maskrcnn/README.md

 <br>

-**Tracking**
+## Tracking: `track_cells`
-* **Input** The tracking results are obtained using DBSCAN to cluster the detections into labels representing the same cell over time.
+* **Input** Besides the dataframe and masks from segmentation, tracking needs hyperparameters for the DBSCAN clustering and the maximum frame distance when determining the distances between detections.
 You can set a maximum frame distance of `<dmax>` for the algorithm to use to calculate the distances between detections in the current `frame` and both `frame-dmax`, `frame+dmax`.
 In other words, this will calculate distances between all instances in a current frame and all the instances in the following and previous frames up to `dmax`.
 A higher `dmax` could control for intermittent false negatives because if a cell is missed in an andjacent frame but picked up again 2 frames ahead, the cell will be tracked.
 However, this also increases the probability of misclassification due to cell growth and movement with time if you look ahead too far.
 The `min_samples` and `eps` variables are required arguments for the DBSCAN algorithm.
 For further explanation see [sklearn.cluster.DBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html).

-* **Output** A list of `labels` and a list of their `coordinates` [time,x,y].
-The labels give the same number (starting from 0) to the cells that are the same over time. -1 indicates noise.
-The numbers given to each track are arbitrary.
+* **Output** The cell column is added to the dataframe of detections, which is -1 if the tracking algorithm marked it as an outlier and hence didn't track it.

 <table>
   <tr>